MaikKoster/PSNLog/docs/New-NLogRule.md

 ### EXAMPLE 1
 ```
-Create a new rule to log all messages above and including the Info level.
+$Rule = New-NLogRule -MinimumLevel Info -Target $FileTarget
 ```

-PS C:\>$Rule = New-NLogRule -MinimumLevel Info -Target $FileTarget
+Create a new rule to log all messages above and including the Info level.

 ### EXAMPLE 2
 ```
-Create a new rule to log all Warn level messages.
+$Rule = New-NLogRule -MinimumLevel Warn -MaximumLevel Warn -Target $FileTarget
 ```

-PS C:\>$Rule = New-NLogRule -MinimumLevel Warn -MaximumLevel Warn -Target $FileTarget
+Create a new rule to log all Warn level messages.

 ## PARAMETERS